-OVERVIEW: The Brain Tumor Funders' Collaborative tends to fund scientists solidly outside mainstream brain cancer research, but in a very specific area at a specific time.
+OVERVIEW: The Brain Tumor Funders' Collaborative tends to fund scientists who work outside mainstream brain cancer research, but in a specific area and time.

 IP TAKE: BTFC’s grants may be substantial, but they are not available every year.
 When available, the BTFC’s grants focus on specific research interests.

 PROFILE: The Brain Tumor Funders' Collaborative is “an international group of philanthropic and advocacy organizations who remain committed to seeing meaningful improvements in brain tumor treatment and outcomes.”
 It first formed over the course of two years, in 2005-2006.
 Of the eight initial founding organizations, five members remain: the American Brain Tumor Association, the Brain Tumor Foundation of Canada, the James McDonnell Foundation, the Pediatric Brain Tumor Foundation, and the Sontag Foundation.
 Each of these organizations has its own funding programs, but BTFC periodically releases calls for proposals with highly specific research interests.